zonebuilders/zonebuilder/paper/foss4g/foss4g-zonebuilder-abstract.md

 # Description

 The zonebuilder approach aims to minimise input data requirements, generate consistent zones comparable between widely varying urban systems, and provide geographically contiguous areal units.
+Zones with appropriate sizes, shapes and coverage are vital for the success of such methods, yet they are not easy to access (in places where administrative zones are openly available) or create (in cases where official zones are unavailable or where a custom zoning system is needed).
 The motivations for generating a new zoning system and use cases envisioned include:

 -   Locating cities.